MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 }
 ```

 You can see that the line `int c = a / b;` may cause problem because `b` can be zero.
-The idea of those 3 keywords is that if there's an error happens in the `try` block, we can `throw` it and the `catch` block will handle the error for you.
+The idea behind these 3 keywords is that if there's an error happens in the `try` block, we can `throw` it and the `catch` block will handle the error for you.
 So if `b` is zero, `thow 404;` will be executed and the program will print `Error!!!` in the `catch` block.
 Let's move on to a little bit more complicated example:

 ```C
 void function_C(int a, int b) {